Tips for Measuring Software Developer Productivity

 Activity

 A developer's activity refers to the number of outputs or actions performed during work.
-You can gain insights into this metric, but you might be limited at some point.
-For example, you can measure the number of actions a developer takes daily, but you can't determine whether those steps made any impact or not.
+Managers often gain insights by this metric, but might be limited at some point.
+For example, managers may measure productivity by the number of actions a developer takes daily, but can't determine whether those steps made any impact or not.

 You can measure a developer's activity through: